clerk/clerk-docs/README.md

 If it's a quick fix, such as a misspelled word or a broken link, feel free to skip creating an issue.
 Go ahead and create a [pull request](https://github.com/clerkinc/clerk-docs/pulls) with the solution. :rocket:

-> **Note**
-> We are still working on migrating some pages from our CMS to this respository.
-If you don't see an "Edit this page on GitHub" link but want to make an edit, please open an issue and we'll make sure to incorporate your feedback.

 ## Want to leave feedback?

 Feel free to create an [issue](https://github.com/clerkinc/clerk-docs/issues) with the **feedback** label.
 Our team will take a look at it and get back to you as soon as we can!